-If you've seen any of Oreo's marketing, you shouldn't be surprised they're on this list.
+If you've seen any of Oreo's marketing, you shouldn't be surprised it’s on this list.
 But sometimes, being well known can make it harder to create a product page.
 So how did Oreo do it?

 The focus of Oreo's product page is how these simple, classic cookies can help people unleash their imaginations, dare to wonder, and become generally happier.
 It features a series of videos, one after another.
 One is accompanied by the lyrics, "It's so easy to let your imagination go when you play with Oreo," paying tribute to the age-old discussion about the "best" way to eat them.
 The page takes a creative, bold approach to marketing with what might otherwise be thought of as an ordinary snack.

 Oreo also used a unique design for this page.
 Even though the cookies themselves are monochrome, the page is wonderfully colorful, from the videos, to the backgrounds, to the graphics.

-The page below helped unveil the original Fitbit Charge -- now succeeded by the Fitbit 3 -- and starts off with a value proposition, rather than a list of features.
+The page below helped unveil the original Fitbit Charge — now succeeded by the Fitbit 3 — and starts with a value proposition, rather than a list of features.
 It's a hero image of people hiking a mountain, who we can imagine are wearing Fitbits, with the copy, "Energize your day."

 As you scroll down the page, it goes through four quick steps explaining how the product works.
 What's more, a lot of these are interactive — the section under "Everything you need, all in one place" allows users to hover over different features to see how they appear on Fitbit's mobile app.

 But the page also explains why these features are valuable.
-For example, one tracks everything you do from walking, to running, to sleeping.
+For example, one tracks everything you do from walking, running, and sleeping.
 Why does that matter?
 Well, you can have your current records on hand, and try to beat them.

 Knowing that users might not remember all of the specifics when they leave the page, Fitbit was sure to focus on how these features will actually make a difference in the visitors' lives.
 Well played.